-Singapore central bank slaps penalties on StanChart, Coutts in 1MDB-related probe
+Singapore slaps penalties on StanChart, Coutts in 1MDB-related probe

 Standard Chartered said in a statement it is taking action to strengthen controls and surveillance systems.

-"We regret that 1MDB-related transactions passed through Standard Chartered Bank Singapore accounts from 2010 to early 2013," the statement said.
+"We regret that 1MDB-related transactions passed through Standard Chartered Bank Singapore accounts from 2010 to early 2013," it said.

 "We reported the suspicious transactions, both before and at the time we exited the accounts in early 2013, and have been fully cooperating with the authorities investigating this matter."